succusana/Riru-js/README.md

 ## Installation:
 1. Download/Clone the repository.
 2. Open the Riru-js directory in a terminal.
-3. Run `npm init` to install NPM dependencies.
+3. Run `npm install` to install NPM dependencies.
 4. Create config.json in the main directory and populate it as described below.
 5. Run `node deploy-commands-global.js` to inform Discord of your commands.
 6. Run `node index.js` to run the bot.